johanneshaertel/CSSE_23_24/README.md

 Please **bring your laptop to lab-session 2** and ensure that the **code from lab-session 1 runs**.
 We will extend the code during the session.

-**The following is a draft.**
+In the first part of the session, we will take a look at models, and different ways to use them.
+We will explore conceptual alternatives in how we can infer parameters.
+This will get relevant later when answer our hypothesis about software development.
+Backup code that illustrates the slides can be found [here](session02/src).

 In the active part of session 2, you can follow up on some ideas.
 The previous code from session 1 can be used as a starting point.
 - You can follow up on resolving the problem of **comment length**.
 Different length comments should be reflected in our metric on comments.
-- You can follow up on **watermarks**.
+- You can follow up on the idea of **watermarks**.
 Not all comments matter.
 Some are repetitive and have no true meaning.
 You can develop a creative solution.
 - You can follow up on providing other metrics that **explain** why a class is commented.
 Taking a look at access modifications is a suitable option.
 Do you have other ideas?
 - You can follow up on **blaming the developer**.
 This is complicated since you need to call git's blame.
 A potential outcome can be the developer with the highest contribution in the file.
+We can then check if developers have different commenting behavior.